Top Antiquing Destinations

-While the Hayward area is known for its lumberjack lore, fishing hall of fame, and Northwoods lake culture, it also boasts a number of antiques shops, junque stores, and the like.
+While the Hayward area is known for its lumberjack lore, fishing hall of fame, and Northwoods lake culture, it also boasts a number of antiques shops, junk stores, and flea markets.
 Red Shed Antiques and Antiquity Square Antiques Mall are two favorites, but there are scores of others.
-Nearby Stone Lake offers eight stores itself; several more in Spooner and Cable make the trip worthwhile and always yield great finds.
+Nearby Stone Lake offers several stores itself, with even more in Spooner and Cable to make the trip worthwhile and always yield great finds.

-The Fox Valley is home to a large number of quality antique stores and malls.
-In business for 18 years, Appleton’s Fox Valley Antique Mall boasts 165 dealers in two buildings covering 30,000 square feet.
+The Fox Valley is home to a large number of quality antique stores and mall, including the Memories Antique Mall in Little Chute and the Fox River Antique Mall in Appleton.
 A unique offering here is Crescent Moon Antiques & Salvage, which specializes in architectural antique salvage material provided for reuse in building restoration, new home construction, and decorative arts.
 Thanks to this antique niche, Crescent Moon is featured in Public Enemies, the Johnny Depp movie largely shot in Wisconsin.
 Crescent Moon provided antique door handles, latrines, doors, and more for the set.

 Brenda K. Bredahl is a freelance writer.
 Content produced in cooperation with Wisconsin Trails, www.Wisconsintrails.com.This entry was posted in Things to Do